kinghendrix10/detection_demo/README.md

 This is a simple face detection demo from the real python tutorial.

-The library used in developing the model is Open CV library cascades.
+The library used in developing the model is Open CV library haar cascades.

-Upgrading the demo to include live webcam face detection
+Upgraded the demo to include live webcam face detection